erincunningham7/project-portfolio-five/README.md

 - After clicking email verification, 404 error page is not displayed anymore
     - To achieve this I simply added a / on the end of the LOGIN_URL on line 134 in settings.py
 - Making the site more UX friendly by fixing the navbar on mobile screen sizes
-    - To achieve this I modified the mobile header using CSS
+    - To achieve this I modified the mobile header using CSS and fixed the overflow-x issue by wrapping the block content on base.html in a <main>.
 - Display order history pages successfully
     - To display the order history pages on the profile page, I changed the url path from path("order_history/<pk>", views.order_history, name="order_history") to path("order_history/<order_number>", views.order_history, name="order_history").
 I subsequently changed the order history function in views.py to to align with the new url path and access each past order as expected.
 - Sending confirmation emails successfully